aerobounce/Homebrew-SwiftFormat/README.md

 # Adopted as an official
 [nicklockwood/SwiftFormat](https://github.com/nicklockwood/SwiftFormat) began providing an official cask based on this tap — you don't have to use this tap no longer.
+No longer maintained.

 - **[SwiftFormat#xcode-source-editor-extension](https://github.com/nicklockwood/SwiftFormat#xcode-source-editor-extension)**
 - [SwiftFormat/issues/134](https://github.com/nicklockwood/SwiftFormat/issues/134)